-My primary research interests are in the processes that control the distribution of water vapor and formation of cirrus clouds in the upper troposphere and stratosphere, and especially in use of a new tracer of convection and condensation, the isotopic composition of that water: the tiny, naturally occurring amounts of HDO and H218O relative to ordinary H2O.
-Much of my research efforts involve development of new instrumentation for in-situ measurement of vapor phase H2O, HDO, and H218O in the dry, remote atmospheric regions of interest, either from aircraft, balloons, or for use in controlled simulation chambers.
+A large component of my research involves studying the processes that control the distribution of water vapor and formation of cirrus clouds in the upper troposphere and stratosphere.
+An especial focus of my group is the use of a new tracer of convection and condensation, the isotopic composition of that water: the tiny, naturally occurring amounts of HDO and H218O relative to ordinary H2O.
+We develop new instrumentation for in-situ measurement of vapor phase H2O, HDO, and H218O in the dry, remote atmospheric regions of interest, from aircraft and in controlled simulation chambers.

-I am also involved with an interdisciplinary group effort in energy and climate policy analysis.
-The CIM-EARTH project involves researchers in climate modeling, economics, law, computer science, numerical methods, statistics, and human behavior to build open-source models and tools, publicly available to all.
+I am also a co-director of the University of Chicago's Center for Robust Decision-making on Climate and Energy Policy.
+The center involves researchers in climate modeling, economics, law, computer science, numerical methods, statistics.
+Part of our mandate is to build open-source models and tools, publicly available to all.
 To learn more, click here.
-We are currently developing new climate "emulators" to provide pass information derived from full general circulation models to integrated assessment models used for policy analysis.
+My interdisciplinary research group works on problems related to energy and climate policy analysis.
+One particular focus is development of climate "emulators" to that pass information derived from full general circulation models to the integrated assessment models used for policy analysis.

 Cirrus clouds represent a major uncertainty in the Earth's response to increased greenhouse gas concentrations.
 Neither their net radiative effect (likely net warming, but dependent on cloud properties) nor their change in a warmer world are well understood.
 In addition, measurements of water vapor within cirrus over the last decade have persistently suggested high levels of supersaturation with regard to ice, suggesting that cirrus formation is both more complex than simple models predict and does not fully dehydrate air entering the stratosphere.
 The field is currently full of fundamental questions, including the effect of organic coatings on ice particle surfaces on growth rates, the accommodation coefficient of ice at near-tropopause temperatures, the presence and stability of cubic ice, and the effect of highly viscous glassy aerosols on ice formation.
 Isotopic water measurements offer a new tracer to probe these effects.